-Dialing 911 is an IMMEDIATE way to contact local emergency services (law enforcement, fire or medical) during an emergency.
-The 911 system is intended to become a nationwide emergency telephone number as a public service with the primary objective of preserving life and property.
-Ideally, nearly every American citizen, and visitor to this country, who has access to a telephone, may summon aid by dialing this simple three-digit number, regardless of location, familiarity with an area, time of day or type of emergency.
+Dialing 911 is an IMMEDIATE way to contact local emergency services (law enforcement, fire and/or medical) during an emergency.
+The 911 system was created as a nationwide emergency telephone number as a public service with the primary objective of preserving life and property.
+Every American citizen, and visitor to this country, who has access to a telephone, may summon aid by dialing this simple three-digit number, regardless of location, familiarity with an area, time of day or type of emergency.
 The 911 system is a "TEAM" of professional men and women who are on call 24 hours-a-day, 7 days-a-week, 365 days-a-year.
 These people are trained to assist in getting emergency help to you as quickly as possible.

 The History of 9-1-1